 If you have children, pets, or if you like spending time outdoors, your lawn can benefit from aeration.
 Even lawn mowers contribute to soil compaction.
 The more often your yard is used, the more compacted the soil under your grass will become.

 Even in your front yard, if passers-by tend to walk on your yard, it might be something to look into.

-Thatch is a layer of living and dead shoots of grass, roots, and stems that will develop between the soil and your lawn.
+Lawn thatch is a layer of living and dead shoots of grass, roots, and stems that will develop between the soil and the lawn.